aroberge/reeborg/trunk/docs/oop_py_en/_build/html/_sources/turn_right2.txt

 Don't worry, you did not.

-You already know about libraries; chances are there are some functions defined in yours.
+You already know about libraries; chances are there are some functions defined in yours on `Reeborg's World <http://reeborg.ca/world.html>`_.
 Libraries are sometimes written in a different language than the main programming one.
 For numerical work, Fortran has long been the language of choice and most numerical libraries have been written in Fortran.
 Many other libraries have been written in the C language.